On my quest to discover all certified organic sugars being sold on store shelves across the United States, here's what I found out.

 Other Organic Raw Sugars & Syrups

-Organic molasses such as Wholesome!
-Molasses is obtained during the refining process of organic raw sugars (described above).
+Organic molasses, such as the Wholesome! and Plantation brands, are obtained during the refining process of organic raw sugars (described above).

 Organic light & dark brown sugars are simply a mixture of organic raw sugar and organic molasses.
 Light brown sugars have about 2 to 3% molasses added to organic sugar, and dark brown sugars have about 6% added molasses.
 The two leading brands of organic brown sugar are Wholesome and Florida Crystals.